dylan-jayatilaka/tonto/README.md

   - Should have meaningful comments
   - Method arguments should be explained
   - Any state changes in the `self` object should be explained
+  - If there are no side effects, please declare it PURE.
 * Declare the intent of all method arguments
   - Including `self`, even if it is `INOUT`
 * There must be no unused routine arguments and no unused variables
   - As far as possible.
-* If a method has no side effects, please declare it PURE.

 * Liberally use method preconditions
   - These add to the method documentation
   - They also aid in detecting bugs